 b) Maintenance Loan

-The loan covers some of your living costs and it is paid directly into your bank account at the start of each term.
+The loan covers some of your living costs and is paid directly into your bank account at the start of each term.
 You have to pay the loan back.

 Use the student finance calculator to estimate your Maintenance Loan